GrainSense vs Instacrops

 Who each tool serves best — and when to pick the other one.

-- Free-tier limits are a blocker for your grain monitoring needs.
+- Free-tier limits are a blocker for your usage needs

-- You require extensive integrations with other tools.
+- You require extensive software integrations or API access

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".